Glossary

 Keylogger

 Keylogger is a sneaky type of spyware that records and steals consecutive PC activity that the user enters on a device.
 They are not always illicit to install and use.
-It is a common tool for corporations wherein the information technology uses to troubleshoot technical problems on their systems and networks or to keep an eye on employees secretively.
+It is a common tool for corporations wherein the information technology is used to troubleshoot technical problems on their systems and networks or to keep an eye on employees secretively.
 It can record online conversations, e-mails, password logins, screenshots, web pages that you view, as well as sensitive financial information.

 L